-You may obtain duplicate plates if your original plates are lost, stolen, or damaged.
-To get duplicate plates:
+You may obtain replacement plates if your original plates are lost, stolen, or damaged.
+To get replacement plates:

 - Complete and sign an Application for Replacement Plates, Stickers, Documents (REG 156).

-- Pay a duplicate plate fee.
+- Pay a replacement plate fee.
 (Disabled Veterans are not exempt from replacement fees.)